How to Reduce Impact Noise From Ceiling

 Another method to assess the level of impact noise in your ceiling is by conducting a vibration test.
 This involves placing a vibration sensor on the ceiling surface and measuring the vibrations caused by impact noise.
 The sensor will provide data on the amplitude and frequency of the vibrations, giving you a more detailed analysis of the noise levels.
 Additionally, you can consult with a professional acoustic consultant who can perform a comprehensive assessment of the impact noise in your ceiling.
 They have specialized equipment and expertise to accurately measure and analyze the noise levels, helping you make informed decisions about soundproofing solutions.

-See also What Does Soundproofing Foam Do
+See also Baffling Soundproofing

 Step-by-Step Guide to Reducing Impact Noise from Your Ceiling